dillonredding/dillonredding.github.io/_posts/2021-08-01-the-empty-search-result-anti-pattern.md

+---
+layout: post
+summary: Use the correct status code when searching for things in your API
+---

 # The Empty Search Result Anti-Pattern

 I saw [this poll on Twitter](https://twitter.com/apihandyman/status/1397638739128733696) the other day and thought it would make for a good first blog post since I've seen the exact same question where I used to work and there's no clear consensus about what is "correct" or "proper".